Skip to content

 • Blob name - json-eval($.fileName)

-19. Finally, drag and drop the Respond Mediator to send back the response from the listMetadata operation.
+19. Finally, add the Respond Mediator to send back the response from the listMetadata operation.

 Microsoft Azure Storage use case

-20. Create the next API resource, which is /deletecontainer by dragging and dropping another API resource to the design view.
-This API resource will retrieve information from the incoming HTTP POST request such as the container name and delete the container from Microsoft Azure Storage.
+20. Follow the same steps to create the next API resource, /deletecontainer.
+This API resource will retrieve information from the incoming HTTP POST request, such as the container name, and delete the container from Microsoft Azure Storage.

 • Container Name - json-eval($.containerName)

-22. Finally, drag and drop the Respond Mediator to send back the response from the deleteContainer operation.
+22. Finally, add the Respond Mediator to send back the response from the deleteContainer operation.

 Microsoft Azure Storage use case